 If you’ve ever tried to make popcorn on the stove, you know that it can be a little bit tricky.
 You have to really keep an eye on it and make sure the kernels don’t burn or get stuck together.
 With my popcorn-making tips, though, you won’t have any of those problems!

-You will need a few simple pantry staples to cook this quick savory snack:
+You will need only 3 pantry staples to cook this quick savory snack:

 - Popcorn kernels